-SCHOOL OF ACCOUNT ING SCIENCES Qualification & curriculum code Qualification Module code Credits EMS.16.7.1 Doctor of Philosophy in Economic and Management Sciences with Accountancy • 5CAR01: E901P 5CAR01: E901V Full-time or part-time.
-Prospective students in Accounting Sciences should be in possession of Master's degree.
+SCHOOL OF ACCOL INTING SCIENCES Qualification & curriculum code Qualification Module code Credits EMS.16.7.1 Doctor of Philosophy in Economic and Management Sciences with Accountancy 5CAR01: E901P 5CAR01: E901V Full-time or part-time.
+Prospective students in Accounting Sciences should be in possession of a Master's degree.
 An average of 60% in the master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process before registration.
-ACCC971 360 EMS.16.7.2 Doctor of Philosophy in Economic and Management Sciences with Management Ac countancy 5CAR06: E901P 5CAR06: E901V Full-time or part-time.
-Prospective students in Accounting Sciences should be in possession of Master's degree.
+ACCC971 360 EMS.16.7.2 Doctor of Philosophy in Economic and Management Sciences with Management A Accountancy 5CAR06: E901P 5CAR06: E901V Full-time or part-time.
+Prospective students in Accounting Sciences should be in possession of a Master's degree.
 An average of 60% in the Master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process before registration.
 MACC971 360 EMS.16.7.3 Doctor of Philosophy in Economic and Management Sciences with Taxation 5CAR09: E901P 5CAR09: E901V Full-time or part-time.
-Prospective students in Accounting Sciences should be in possession of Master's degree.
+Prospective students in Accounting Sciences should be in possession of a Master's degree.
 An average of 60% in the Master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process before registration.
 TAXM971 360 EMS.16.7.4 Doctor of Philosophy in Forensic Accountancy 5CDR01: E901P Full-time or part-time.
-Prospective students in Accounting Sciences should be in possession of Master's degree.
+Prospective students in Accounting Sciences should be in possession of a Master's degree.
 An average of 60% in the Master's degree is a prerequisite for PhD selection.
 All applications are subject to a selection process before registration.
-FORP971 360 SCHOOL OF ECONOMIC C SCIENCES Qualification & curriculum code Qualification Module code Credits EMS.16.7.5 Doctor of Philosophy in Economic and Management Sciences with Economics 5CAR03: E901M/P/V Full-time or part-time.
-ECON971 360 EMS.16.7.6 Doctor of Philosophy in Economic and Management Sciences with International Tra de 5CAR04: E901P/V Full-time or part-time.
-EKIP971 360 EMS.16.7.7 Doctor of Philosophy in Economic and Management Sciences with Risk Management nt 5CAR08: E901P/V Full-time or part-time.
-EKRP971 360 EMS.16.7.8 Doctor of Philosophy in Economic and Management Sciences with Business Statist ics 5CAR14: E901M Full-time.
-STBS971 360 EMS.16.7.9 Doctor of Philosophy in Economic and Management Sciences with Operations Rese earch 5CAR15: E901M Full-time.
-STOR971 360 EMS.16.7.10 Doctor o Systems f Philosophy in Computer and Information Sciences with Computer Sciences cience and I Information 2CBR02: E901M Full-time.
+FORP971 360 SCHOOL OF ECONO DMIC SCIENCES • Qualification & curriculum code Qualification Module code Credits EMS.16.7.5 Doctor of Philosophy in Economic and Management Sciences with Economics 5CAR03: E901M/P/V Full-time or part-time.
+Requirement: A relevant and supporting Master in Commerce in Economics or equivalent degree with an average of 60% for the master's degree.
+ECON971 360 EMS.16.7.6 Doctor of Philosophy in Economic and Management Sciences with International T rade 5CAR04: E901P/V Full-time or part-time.
+EKIP971 360 EMS.16.7.7 Doctor of Philosophy in Economic and Management Sciences with Risk Managem ient 5CAR08: E901P/V Full-time or part-time.
+EKRP971 360 EMS.16.7.8 Doctor of Philosophy in Economic and Management Sciences with Business Stati stics 5CAR14: E901M Full-time.
+STBS971 360 EMS.16.7.9 Doctor of Philosophy in Economic and Management Sciences with Operations Re search 5CAR15: E901M Full-time.
+STOR971 360 EMS.16.7.10 Doctor of Philosophy in Computer and Information Sciences with Computer Science ce and Informatic n Systems 2CBR02: E901M Full-time.
 ITRW971 360